What we know about the murky drone attack on the Kremlin - and the questions that remain - KESQ

 Moscow said the alleged attack took place in the early hours of Wednesday.
 Two “unmanned aerial vehicles” were intercepted and destroyed before they caused any damage or injury, the Kremlin said.

-The Russian president was not in the building at the time, Kremlin spokesperson Dmitry Peskov said.
+The Russian president was not in the building at the time, according to Kremlin spokesperson Dmitry Peskov.

 Videos then emerged on social media appearing to show the incident.
 CNN analysis of these videos supports Moscow’s claim that two drones were flown above the Kremlin.